sindresorhus/grunt-shell/readme.md

 > Run shell commands

 A good way to interact with other CLI tools.
-E.g. compiling Compass `compass compile` or get the current git branch `git branch`.
+For example, get the current Git branch with `git branch`.

 **Use [Stack Overflow](https://stackoverflow.com/questions/tagged/gruntjs) for support questions.**

----

-<p align="center"><b>🔥 Want to strengthen your core JavaScript skills and master ES6?</b><br>I would personally recommend this awesome <a href="https://ES6.io/friend/AWESOME">ES6 course</a> by Wes Bos.</p>

----

 ## Install